Andrea Libman

-Andrea Eva Libman (born July 19, 1984) is a Canadian actress whose most popular on-screen appearances are in Little Women, Andre, and a guest role on The X-Files.
-She is also known for providing voice acting in various animated shows, most notably her worldwide recognition for voicing the characters of Pinkie Pie and Fluttershy in My Little Pony: Friendship Is Magic and its spinoffs.
+Andrea Libman is a Canadian actress.
+She is known for providing voice acting in various animated shows, such as voicing the characters of Pinkie Pie and Fluttershy in the Discovery Family series My Little Pony: Friendship Is Magic and its spinoffs.
+She has also appeared in Little Women, Andre, and a guest role on The X-Files.

+Early life and education

+Libman was born in Toronto to Roselle (née Bourgeois) and Brian Libman.

+She graduated from the University of British Columbia with a Bachelor of Applied Science in Civil Engineering.

 Career

-Her best-known voice roles include Dragon Ball, Madeline (taking the role of the title character from Tracey Lee Smyth in 1995 and holding on to it until My Fair Madeline in 2002, whereupon the role was passed on to Chantal Strand), the season three version of X-23 in X-Men: Evolution, young AndrAIa in ReBoot, Emmy in the PBS Kids children's animated series Dragon Tales and Isabelle in Finley the Fire Engine.
-Libman has voiced Pinkie Pie and Fluttershy in My Little Pony: Friendship is Magic; Cylindria in Pac-Man and the Ghostly Adventures; and Maya in Maya the Bee.
-She has found a large following of fans in the bronies, the teenage and adult fans of My Little Pony: Friendship is Magic.
+Her voice roles include Dragon Ball, Madeline (taking the role of the title character from Tracey Lee Smyth in 1995 and holding on to it until My Fair Madeline in 2002, whereupon the role was passed on to Chantal Strand), the season three version of X-23 in X-Men: Evolution, young AndrAIa in ReBoot, and Isabelle in Finley the Fire Engine.
+Libman has also voiced Emmy in Dragon Tales, Pinkie Pie and Fluttershy in My Little Pony: Friendship Is Magic, Lemon in Strawberry Shortcake's Berry Bitty Adventures, Cylindria in Pac-Man and the Ghostly Adventures, and Maya in Maya the Bee.
+She has found a large following of fans in the bronies, the teenage and adult fans of My Little Pony: Friendship Is Magic.

 She has appeared on camera in films and television shows including Highlander: The Series, Susie Q, The Lotus Eaters, and Lyddie.

-Personal life

-She stated on Twitter that although it is not her native language, she learned to read in French before English.
-As a musician, Libman plays the piano and is also a piano instructor.
-She owns a Golden Retriever named Mindy, according to her Instagram account.
-Libman is allergic to cats.
-She has a Bachelor of Applied Science in Civil engineering from the University of British Columbia.